Tencent/phxpaxos/README.md

 # Code Directory Introduction
 **include:** This directory includes all head files while using PhxPaxos.
 You may make some mistakes if you don't understand all the functions in this directory completely.
->NOTE: All public APIs has been defined in this directory, It is forbidden to call some inner APIs whihs not in this directory.
-We have no compatibility gurantee for those innser APIs.
+>NOTE: The public interface is in include/*.h.
+Callers should not include or rely on the details of any other header files in this package.
+Those internal APIs may be changed without warning.

 **src:** This directory includes all implementation of Phapaxos, You can figure out the working principle of PhxPaoxs by reading this directorys.
 No neccessary to read it if you are only using PhxPaxos.